 - Five principles of the cyclic model — nominality and variation

-- Curvilinear envelope · Nesting envelope — the measuring tools
+- Curvilinear envelope · Nesting envelope — the measurement tools

 - Hurst tradition — chapter index